-Carbonated beverage sales are fairly flat, but smoothies, once a novelty treat, have been revived as slightly better-for-you (BFY) treats and functional, nutritious specialty drinks show up on more menus.
-As the market has evolved, smoothies have developed a split positioning: On one side, fruity frozen drinks are infiltrating quick-service restaurants (QSRs).
-On the other, functional, vitamin-boosted meal and snack replacements ride a wave of interest in BFY options like yogurt, juice and energy drinks.
+Carbonated beverage sales are fairly flat, but smoothies, once a novelty treat, have been revived as slightly better for you (BFY) treats – and functional, nutritious specialty drinks show up on more menus.
+As the market has evolved, smoothies have developed a split positioning: on one side, fruity frozen drinks are infiltrating quick service restaurants (QSRs).
+On the other, functional, vitamin-boosted meal and snack alternatives ride a wave of interest in BFY options like yogurt, juice and energy drinks.

 Shake formulations and recipes have moved beyond milk and ice cream to bring other dessert elements, like pie, cookies and cake batter into the mix.
 Other frozen beverages – lemonade, coffee, teas – add to a growing category of specialty beverages that support snacking and all-day eating opportunities in foodservice.